anacona16/ImageCropBundle/README.md

             liip_imagine_filter: post_image
 ```

-If you want use a mapping with more than one **uri_prefix**, you can pass an array, like this:
+If you want to use a mapping with more than one **uri_prefix**, you can pass an array, like this:

 ```yaml
 # app/config/config.yml